Build assistants that truly know their users

 See It in Action

-A personal assistant that remembers preferences, builds an evolving user model, and connects people to projects.
+A personal assistant that learns preferences, builds an evolving user model, and uses intent: "correction" when preferences change.

 |Start building your personal agent

 Free to start.
-Add persistent cognition to any MCP-compatible agent in 60 seconds.
+Plug-and-play cognition for any MCP-compatible agent in 60 seconds.